Academic & Teaching staff

 4. My edition of Margaret Oliphant's The Makers of Venice for Pickering & Chatto, puiblished in June 2012.

-5. My edition of Elizabeth Gaskell's Sylvia's Lovers will be published by Oxford University Press in June 2013, and is currently in production.
-The manuscript of this novel is in Special Collections, Brotherton Library.
+5. My edition of Elizabeth Gaskell's Sylvia's Lovers (Oxford University Press, September 2013).
+The surviving manuscript of this novel is in Special Collections, Brotherton Library.

 My other books are John Ruskin (1999); Late Ruskin: New Contexts (2001); Ruskin and Gender (edited with Dinah Birch, 2002); Blackwell's Critical Guide to the Victorian Novel (2002); The Victorians and the Eighteenth Century: Reassessing the Tradition (edited with Katherine Turner, 2004); Victorian Poetry: An Annotated Anthology (2004); Blackwell Concise Companion to the Victorian Novel (2005); Sir Arthur Conan Doyle, The Hound of the Baskervilles (edited, 2006); Victorian Literature and Finance (edited, 2007), and more than 70 articles, chapters, and scholarly notes on literature from 1780 to the present day.